 What to expect when departing from Abilene Regional Airport

 We’ll start with baggage.
 With American Eagle there is a $30 charge for the first checked bag and a $40 charge for the 2nd checked bag.
 Label everything you can!
-Checked bag, carry-on bag, and electronics you bring.
-If you bring a rolling carry-on you will have to “gate check it” or “valet” which means AA takes it and stores underneath in cargo for free BUT you have to wait for that carry-on to be removed from cargo, on the jet bridge when you exit the plane at DFW.
-By the way, in the back of the flight magazine, that’s located in the seat pocket in front of you, there is a map of DFW’s layout.
-This might help you understand a little more of the terminals and Skylink.
-Or go to dfwairport.com
+That includes checked bags, carry-on bags, and any electronics you bring.
+If you bring a rolling carry-on you will have to “gate check it” or “valet,” which means AA takes it and stores it underneath in cargo for free BUT you have to wait for that carry-on to be removed from cargo as you remain on the jet bridge when you exit the plane at DFW.

 Then, on the return flight, depending on airport, just know that you may have to use an American Airlines check-in kiosk.
 The kiosk is super user friendly and there’s usually an AA attendant helping folks with any questions.
 (At Abilene Regional Airport it’s easier to go to the ticket agent at the counter!)